JvanKatwijk/qt-dab/README.md

 For Windows installers  are available.

 Qt-DAB makes extensive use of a GUI.
-Personally, grown up in the time of ASR-33 terminals and "command lines", I often prefer a simple command line over a GUI.
+Personally, grown up in the time of ASR-33 terminals and "command lines", I sometimes prefer a simple command line over a GUI.
 Therefore, a **terminal-DAB-xxx** version was developed, a simpler version, just for listening to a DAB service, making use of the